NOTE: This post has nothing to do with politically motivated terrorism.

 I went to school in a different time, the late 1950’s and 1960’s.
-It was a rural area, and most people in the area had guns.
+It was a rural area, and most people had guns.

 I was also a nerd before there was such a thing as a nerd.

-If I was in school today, I would have probably been labeled ADD and drugged into complacency.
+If I was in school today, I would be labeled ADD or some other vague acronym, and drugged into complacency.

-I was a target for several school bullies from grades 1-10, including some teachers.
+I was a target for several school bullies from grades 1-10.
 Some of this started when I was 13 and publicly supported a Black friend (of my Mother) by attending a 1960 sit-in at the Woolworth’s lunch counter.

 I dreaded every school day morning like a death-row prisoner must look at their last day on Earth, except I knew I’d have to repeat it tomorrow.
 Like many other kids in my school, I had easy access to guns.